shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

         if (!$paymentData) {
-            // no payment data simulates an error response from our payment provider in this example throw new ValidatePreparedPaymentException('Unkown payment for token ' . $token);
+            // no payment data simulates an error response from our payment provider in this example throw new ValidatePreparedPaymentException('Unknown payment for token ' . $token);
         }

         // other checks could include comparing the cart value with the actual payload of your PSP